ngi-indi/module-bias-gym/README.md

 - Describe the changes you’ve made in the PR description.
 - Ensure that your PR references any relevant issues.

+---

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/ngi-indi/module-bias-gym/blob/main/LICENSE.md) file for details.

+---

 ## Contact
 For any questions or support, please reach out to: